jlangch/venice/doc/readme/ext-tomcat.md

   (repl/restart))
 ```

-*Note: The Tomcat base directory "/workspace/repl/tomcat" will also be used when starting the server!*
+*Note: The Tomcat base directory "/workspace/repl/tomcat" will also be used when starting the Tomcat server!*

 The changed classpath (after the REPL restart) can be checked with